thanasisn/SDR_enhancement_LAP/article/article.md

 (a) the strongest over irradiance CE events,
 (b) the largest daily total over irradiance,
-(c) absence of clouds (by implementing a clear sky identification algorithm as discussed in @Natsis2023), (d) absence of clouds and absence of EC events,
+(c) absence of clouds (by implementing a clear sky identification algorithm as discussed in @Natsis2023), (d) absence of clouds and absence of CE events,
-(e) with at least $60\,\%$ of the day length without clouds and presence of EC events, (h) randomly selected days, and
+(e) with at least $60\,\%$ of the day length without clouds and presence of CE events, (h) randomly selected days, and
 (i) manually selected days.
 For the latter case and where needed, we also used images from the sky-camera to